CryptoOnion/doc/README.md

 This documentation is available at [https://scala-loci.github.io/doc/](https://scala-loci.github.io/doc/).

-To get started using ScalaLoci, have a look at the [Getting Started](howtos/getting_started) section or look at one of the example applications on [Github](https://github.com/scala-loci/examples-simple).
+To get started using ScalaLoci, have a look at the tutorial in the [Getting Started](getting_started/getting_started) section or look at one of the example applications on [Github](https://github.com/scala-loci/examples-simple).

+If you are interested in the research behind ScalaLoci, have a look at the [publications](https://scala-loci.github.io/#publications).